 Font size is also important.
 Nobody likes squinting while they read, after all.
 If visitors have to zoom in on the page to be able to decipher the text, then you need to make changes.

-The first thing that most visitors will notice once your website loads is the colour scheme.
-Bright yellow on a magenta background won’t win you any design contests, but there are other reasons why the colours on your website matter.
+The first thing that most visitors will notice once your website loads is the color scheme.
+Bright yellow on a magenta background won’t win you any design contests, but there are other reasons why the colors on your website matter.

 It is, simply put, a matter of accessibility.
-People with colour blindness or low vision often find low colour contrast websites difficult to navigate.
+People with color blindness or low vision often find low color contrast websites difficult to navigate.
 Similarly, a contrast that’s too strong risks giving your visitor a headache.